 - Check who your local electricity network operator is.
 Our two license areas cover the south of England and the north of Scotland, but there are Independent Distribution Network Operators who operate within these areas.

 If the property does not pass the adequacy test, or you have concerns over maximum demand or the cut-out, you will need to request a supply upgrade.

 Accelerating a Green Recovery recommends ten policy proposals to secure a cost-effective, fair transition to EVs as a key part of the green recovery from the impact of coronavirus.
 Implementing these proposals can support the UK having the most extensive EV charging network in the world by 2025.

-The proposals complement SSEN’s EV Strategy, that sets out the principles we will embed as we support the communities and stakeholders we serve, transition to EVs.
+The proposals complement SSEN’s EV Strategy, which sets out the principles we will embed as we support the communities and stakeholders we serve transition to EVs.